 Q: How can the co-op afford to move?

-A: A: The co-op owns its current location on Mountain Avenue which we will be selling, providing the organization with a significant downpayment for the future location.
+A: The co-op owned its location at 250 E Mountain Avenue which we sold, providing the organization with a significant downpayment for the future location.
 The decision to move is the result of significant strategic consideration, including an evaluation of our current operations and growth potential, as well as historical and projected growth potential at the Beavers location.
-In addition to the proceeds from the sale of our current building, we will be securing additional financing.
+In addition to the proceeds from the sale of our current building, we secured additional financing through a bank and are providing opportunities for community members to help us buy inventory at the new location.

 Q: Why is the food co-op moving when they’ve been running go-fund me campaigns to stay afloat for the last few years?

 A: Our current location has been essentially heavily capped on revenue for many years.
-Without the needed grocery store traffic we have struggled to grow over the last 20 years and our basket sizes/ avg. transaction amounts remain very small compared to industry averages.
+Experts keep telling us: to survive in a the grocery industry with slim margins you need to be bigger!
+Without the needed grocery store traffic we have struggled to grow over the last 20 years and our basket sizes/ transaction amounts remain very small compared to industry averages.
 The current structure of our operations has limited our purchasing and buying power keeping our prices higher than our competitors, further challenging our business model.
 This move will greatly increase our customer traffic, revenue potential and allow us to operate as a one-stop grocery store and profitable business for the community.
 Being able to run as an actual grocery store with parking, grocery carts, easier access, and volume pricing will stop the cycle of fundraising we’ve unfortunately had to rely on in the past.

 Q: Why is the co-op so expensive?